buddys/marktex/_includes/guide.md

 ### alignment

-> There is no alignment in markdown, added in marktex.
+> There is no alignment in markdown.
+We added it in marktex.

 ```
 center aligned>